Support Tolerance-Tunnel i

 This project is under the patronage of the Federal Government Commissioner for Jewish Life and the Fight against Anti-Semitism in Germany, Dr. Felix Klein.

-Prof. Matitjahu Kellig und Dr. Martin Anduschus stellen das Projekt vor.
+Prof. Matitjahu Kellig and Dr. Martin Anduschus describe the project.

 Join our cause